 2. Relevant legal basis

-4.1 We take appropriate technical and organizational measures to ensure a level of protection appropriate to the risk in accordance with Article 32 of the GDPR, taking into account the state of the art, the costs of implementation and the nature, scope, circumstances and purposes of the processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons; the measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as access to, input, disclosure, ensuring availability of and disconnection from the data relating to you.
+4.1 We take security measures in accordance with Art.
+32 DSGVO, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons, appropriate technical and organizational measures to ensure a level of protection appropriate to the risk; The measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as access concerning you, input, disclosure, ensuring availability and their separation.
 Furthermore, we have established procedures to ensure the exercise of data subject rights, deletion of data and response to data compromise.
-Furthermore, we already take the protection of personal data into account during the development and selection of hardware, software and processes, in accordance with the principle of data protection through technology design and through data protection-friendly default settings (Article 25 of the GDPR).
+Furthermore, we take into account the protection of personal data already in the development, or selection of hardware, software as well as procedures, in accordance with the principle of data protection by design of technology and by data protection-friendly default settings considered (Art.
+25 DSGVO).

-4.2 The security measures include in particular the encrypted transmission of data between your browser and our server.
+4.2. security measures include, in particular, the encrypted transmission of data between your browser and our server.

-5.1 If, in the course of our processing, we disclose data to other persons and companies (processors or third parties), transfer data to them or otherwise grant them access to the data, this will only be done on the basis of a legal permission (e.g. if a transfer of data to third parties, such as to payment service providers, pursuant to Art.
-6 para.
-1 lit. b DSGVO is necessary for the performance of a contract), you have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, hosting providers, tax, business and legal advisors, customer care, accounting, billing and similar services that allow us to efficiently and effectively fulfill our contractual obligations, administrative tasks and duties).
+5.1.
+If we disclose data to other persons and companies (processors or third parties) in the course of our processing, you transmit to them or otherwise grant them access to the data, this is done only on the basis of a legal permission (eg if a transfer of data to third parties, such as payment service providers, according to Art.
+6 para 1 lit. b DSGVO is necessary for the performance of the contract), you have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, hosting providers, tax, business and legal advisors, customer care, accounting, billing and similar services that allow us to efficiently and effectively fulfill our contractual obligations, administrative tasks and duties).

-5.2 If we entrust third parties with the processing of data on the basis of a so-called "order processing agreement", this is done on the basis of Art.
+5.2 Insofar as we entrust third parties with the processing of data on the basis of a so-called "order processing agreement", this is done on the basis of Art.
 28 DSGVO.

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this happens in the context of using third-party services or disclosing, or transferring data to third parties, this will only happen if it is done to fulfill our (pre)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
+If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or do so in the context of using third-party services or disclosing, or transferring data to third parties, this will only be done if it is done in order to fulfill our (pre)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
 Subject to legal or contractual permissions, we process or allow the processing of data in a third country only if the special requirements of Art.
 44 et seq.
 DSGVO are met.
 I.e. the processing is carried out, for example, on the basis of special guarantees, such as the officially recognized determination of a level of data protection corresponding to the EU or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").

-7.2 You have the right according to.
-You have the right to request the completion of the data concerning you or the correction of incorrect data concerning you in accordance with Art.
-16 DSGVO.
+7.2. you have according to.
+Art.
+16 DSGVO the right to request the completion of the data concerning you or the correction of inaccurate data concerning you.

-7.3 In accordance with Art.
-17 of the GDPR, you have the right to demand that the data in question be deleted without delay, or alternatively, in accordance with Art.
-18 of the GDPR, to demand that the processing of the data be restricted.
+7.3. you have, in accordance with Art.
+17 DSGVO, the right to request that data concerning you be deleted without undue delay, or alternatively, in accordance with Art.
+18 DSGVO, to request restriction of the processing of the data.

-7.4 You have the right to demand that the data concerning you that you have provided to us be received in accordance with Article 20 of the GDPR and to demand that it be transferred to other data controllers.
+7.4. you have the right to request that the data concerning you that you have provided to us be received in accordance with Article 20 of the GDPR and to request that it be transferred to other data controllers.

-7.5 You also have the right to lodge a complaint with the competent supervisory authority in accordance with Art.
-77 DSGVO.
+7.5. you also have the right to lodge a complaint with the competent supervisory authority pursuant to Art.
+77 of the GDPR.